niwo/cs_switch/README.md

 ## Getting started

-Make sure you have a working cloudstack-cli configuration file in your homedir.
+Make sure you have a working [cloudstack-cli](https://github.com/niwo/cloudstack-cli) configuration file in your home directory.

 Usually this is found under `~/.cloudstack-cli.yml`